David-hwj/autoPapers/README.md

 # autoPapers
-A software can automatic-generation papers
+A java software can automatic-generation papers